What is financial modeling?”

 *Always stress test your model!

 This concept means subjecting your financial model to extreme scenarios to see if it behaves exactly as you intended it to.
-Use auditing tools which will help you see if all the formulas you used in Excel hold up and if they were correct, to begin with.
+Use auditing tools that will help you see if all the formulas you used in Excel hold up and if they were correct, to begin with.

 Just as the name suggests, financial forecasting uses the data you have collected during financial analysis to create predictions about what the costs will be in the future, as well as the profits and the direction of the growth.
 With that in mind, here are some financial forecasting models that will help you.